sofblocks/sofblocks.github.io/_posts/blog/2022-09-26-powershell.md

 In this post we will be looking on how to get started with Azure Powershell but first we must understand some of its components.

-What is  **CMDLETS**: A cmdlet is a single lightweight command that performs an action.
+What is  **CMDLET**: A cmdlet is a single lightweight command that performs an action.
 What is a **Module**: A module is a set of related functionalities and resources that are grouped together.

 ## Exploring PowerShell’s cmdlets